 Chiapas state in southern Mexico has a significant production of coffee, cacao, sugar cane, bananas, fruits.
 Coffee has a long tradition of being grown in the area.
 So if you want to sip some of the finest fresh coffee in Mexico, head to San Cristobal.
 Cafeologia coffee bar in San Cristobal is popular for having the best Mexican coffee in Chiapas.

-San Cristobal in the Chiapas Highlands in southern Mexico is the center of Maya people and other indigenous people and their cultures.
+San Cristobal in the Chiapas Highlands in southern Mexico is the center of the Maya people and other indigenous people and their cultures.

 San Cristobal is one of the loveliest colonial cities in Mexico with remarkable indigenous cultural influences.

-The town of San Cristobal is a major center of indigenous textile and handicrafts.
-Some of the loveliest, unique and handmade products made and sold by indigenous women you can find in the streets of San Cristobal downtown.
+The town of San Cristobal is a major center of indigenous textiles and handicrafts.
+Some of the loveliest, most unique and handmade products made and sold by indigenous women you can find in the streets of San Cristobal downtown.
 The downtown is full of many art galleries as well.
 The atmosphere of San Cristobal is relaxed and artsy.

 But with regards to food, San Cristobal offers a perfect mix of traditional Mexican dishes sold at food markets and traditional restaurants and modern Mexican cuisine in trendy restaurants and eateries.